-Spanning Centuries from the River to the Sea
+Spanning Centuries from Historic Downtown to Island Beaches

 In a city known for its historical significance, you can look in any direction in Wilmington and find yourself transported back to a time of struggle, triumph and adventure.
 Established in 1739, this Port City has survived the ravages of war from the Revolutionary War, the Civil War, and WWII, with architecture and historical indicators intact, and is still thriving today.

 Throughout this time, the Cape Fear River has been the primary influence on the area, providing a pathway for trade and industry.
 Wilmington gradually made navigational improvements, adopting the tools necessary to improve the city’s industries and overall appeal.
 The invention of steam-powered vessels and rail services led to further advancements, allowing the city to remain North Carolina’s largest town from 1840 until around 1910.

 During the 1800s, cotton was king and so was Wilmington’s port.
 Home to some of the largest and most active cotton export companies in the world, Wilmington grew its reputation both at home and abroad.
 The city’s strategic location ensured cotton was not the only good passing through the port.
 During the Civil War, Wilmington served as the access point for a significant bulk of Confederate supplies, including clothing, munitions and food.
 The Rebel forces’ supplies were cut after blockade runners could no longer pass through the Union line of defense.
 In 1865, the Confederacy lost its last open supply line when Fort Fisher fell to its demise, causing Wilmington to surrender to Union forces.